dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmMergeMWLTemplateURI:

     dcmMergeMWLTemplateURI_"
-    "Leading C-FIND SCP",string,"AE Title of external C-FIND SCP for Attribute Coercion with Patient and Study attributes fetched from this AE.","
+    "Leading C-FIND SCP",string,"AE Title of external C-FIND SCP for Attribute Coercion with Patient and Study attributes fetched from this AE.
+If no particular Attribute Set is specified for the C-FIND SCP, all Attributes of the configured Patient and Study Attribute Filter will be fetched.","
     .. _dcmLeadingCFindSCP:

     dcmLeadingCFindSCP_"
-    "Leading C-FIND SCP return keys(s)",string,"DICOM Tag as hex string of attributes fetched from external C-FIND SCP for Attribute Coercion.
-If absent, all Patient and Study Attributes extracted into the DB - configured by the Patient and Study Attribute Filter - are fetched.","
-    .. _dcmTag:

-    dcmTag_"
     "Attribute Update Policy",string,"Specifies how attributes shall be updated with attributes fetched from Leading C-FIND SCP.
 Enumerated values: SUPPLEMENT, MERGE or OVERWRITE","
     .. _dcmAttributeUpdatePolicy: